anatawa12/AvatarOptimizer/.docs/content/docs/faq/index.md

 If you have some other questions, please feel free to ask on the [GitHub Discussions] or on [fediverse].
 I'm usually use Japanese, but you can ask me with English.

+## The behavior of the avatar is changed when using `AAO Trace and Optimize` component {#avatar-behavior-changed-when-using-aao-trace-and-optimize-component}

+If the behavior of the avatar is changed when using `AAO Trace and Optimize` component, it is always a bug unless you depend on bugs in other components of AvatarOptimizer.

+Please report it on [GitHub issues], [misskey][fediverse] (mastodon), [twitter], etc.

 ## Mesh is invisible even though it is in the field of view {#mesh-is-invisible-even-though-it-is-in-the-field-of-view}

 This problem is often due to forgetting to specify the `Root Bone` of the Skinned Mesh Renderer.